-Ten states and DC have, to varying degrees, seen the light in allowing residents to get lit.
+Eleven states and DC have, to varying degrees, seen the light in allowing residents to get lit.
 But contrary to what at least one of you currently reading this believes, “legal” recreational weed does not mean, like, fully and unconditionally legalized blazing in the streets in front of God and everyone.
-Usually it means if you are over the age of 21, it’s fine to keep modest amounts on your person or in your home, maybe grow a couple of plants, and occasionally smoke in public.
+Usually it means that if you are over the age of 21, it’s fine to keep modest amounts on your person or in your home, maybe grow a couple of plants, and occasionally smoke in public.
 You might recognize such rules from your dealings with a similar legal recreational substance, “alcohol.”

-Thirty-three states have medical marijuana programs, but not all are currently operational and some only cover a limited range of medical conditions.
-Many states without medical legislation still allow for limited use of CBD -- aka Cannabidiol, the cannabis compound that has a huge variety of medical properties but is not psychoactive (i.e. it doesn’t get you high, unlike its better-known counterpart THC).
+Thirty-three states now have medical marijuana programs, but not all are currently operational and some only cover a limited range of medical conditions.
+Many states without medical legislation still allow for limited use of CBD -- aka cannabidiol, the cannabis compound that has a huge variety of medical properties but is not psychoactive (i.e. it doesn’t get you high, unlike its better-known counterpart THC).
 CBD is widely used to help manage epilepsy and ease symptoms of conditions such as anxiety, cancer, multiple sclerosis, chronic pain, and nausea.

-A lot of breadth and nuance can be contained in the term “decriminalized”, but basically it means no jail time.
-The state hasn’t fully legalized recreational marijuana, but it has made possession of small amounts (usually 1 ounce or less) punishable by, at worst, a citation and a fine, not criminal charges and prison.
+A lot of breadth and nuance can be contained in the term “decriminalized,” but basically it means no jail time.
+The state in question hasn’t legalized recreational marijuana, but it has made possession of small amounts (usually 1 ounce or less) punishable by, at worst, a citation and a fine, not criminal charges and prison.
 Some states still classify it as a misdemeanor, but removing the threat of incarceration is an important step, since for years this country has been throwing people in prison for carrying as little as a single joint -- with black Americans four times more likely to be arrested as white ones, despite equal rates of marijuana usage.
 Some decriminalized states also have medical marijuana programs.